 Looking to achieve that fun balloon arch trend you see at all those Pinterest worthy parties but worried it’s too hard to make?
 I’m here today to tell you that it’s much easier than you think!
 Discover the step by step process to make a DIY balloon arch to make a big impact for any party theme!

-I’ve had the honor of styling parties for Wholesale Party Supplies and Birthday In a Box for a few years now and I’ve made quite a few balloon arches!
+I’ve had the honor of styling parties for a few years now and I’ve made quite a few balloon arches!
 When planning my daughters’ joint Party Animals Party last month, they generous provided me some basics to create a DIY balloon arch for my dessert table!

 As you may remember, I had just moved into the home FIVE DAYS before the party and while I did for a little planning and crafting the month before, I didn’t want to have too much to fuss over the day of the party.
 This DIY balloon arch comes together fairly quickly with the help of just a few items!